-GUIDING PRINCIPLE 4: Consider the environmental impacts of land use and development comprehensively and strive to reconcile the various environmental concerns with each other and balance them with the other land development considerations.
+GUIDING PRINCIPLE 4: Consider the environmental impacts of land use and development comprehensively and strive to reconcile the various environmental concerns with each other and balance them with other land and economic development considerations.

 POLICY 4.a: Raise awareness and understanding of the environmental costs and benefits of land development and better incorporate this information into the decision making process.